MoonPoet/xaprb-src/content/about.md

 - Don't touch me or get too close to me.
 - Stick to business instead of talking about my weekend plans or my family, unless we're close friends or I signal that I'm in a mood to engage socially.
+- It's OK to be critical, but I appreciate if you can suggest solutions too.
+  Also, I don't mind if you criticize me, but it really bothers me if you criticize people I care about.
+- I'm a little allergic to people who try to guess at things beyond face value, such as thinking they have insight into other people's motives in complicated circumstances.

 Specific advice that's relevant to particular circumstances: